 - Dr. Zoidberg from Futurama once claimed to have taken correspondence courses on Murderology and Murderonomy.

-- Charles Schulz, the creator of Peanuts, took an art course from Art Instruction School.
+- Charles M. Schulz, the creator of Peanuts, took an art course from Art Instruction School.
 He later became an instructor there.

-- Ben Cohen and Jerry Greenfield took an ice cream making correspondence course from the Penn State Creamery which enabled them to start their ice cream business.
+- Ben Cohen and Jerry Greenfield took an ice-cream-making correspondence course from the Penn State Creamery which enabled them to start their ice cream business.

-- The Open University subverts most expectations by being one of the UK's largest and most well respected universities (no Oxbridge, but far from embarrassing either)
+- The Open University subverts most expectations by being one of the UK's largest and most well-respected universities (no Oxbridge, but far from embarrassing either).

-- In the United States, MIT has its OpenCourseWare project, the goal of which is to make all of the school's graduate and undergraduate offerings available online.
+- In the United States, MIT has it's OpenCourseWare project, the goal of which is to make all of the school's graduate and undergraduate offerings available online.
 The program was the first of its kind and has since been copied by many other institutions.